 Proof and uncirculated versions of the Native American coin are also available.

 Native American $1 Coin Design

-Obverse design: Glenna Goodacre designed the obverse of the Native American $1 Coin which shows a portrait of the famous Sacagawea carrying an infant on her back.
-A Native American woman, Sacagawea and her child accompanied explorers Lewis and Clark on their expedition through the frontiers of the United States.
+Obverse design: The obverse of the Native American $1 Coin was designed by Glenda Goodacre and shows a portrait of the famous Sacagawea carrying her infant Jean Baptiste Charbonneau on her back.
+From the Shoshone tribe, Sacagawea and her child accompanied explorers Lewis and Clark on their expedition through the midwest and pacific northwest of the United States.
 Also seen are the inscriptions "LIBERTY" and "IN GOD WE TRUST."